Hydrostatic Level Measurement

 The liquid column above the pressure sensor creates a hydrostatic pressure which is a direct indicator for the liquid level.

-The sensor converts the acting pressure into an electrical signal.
+The liquid level sensor converts the acting pressure into an electrical signal.
 Most users will typically require a 4-20mA output, enabling signals to be transmitted over long distances, although other output options are available.

 ESI can calibrate and label sensors in units of measure determined by particular applications.
 For example in a diesel tank application the sensor can be calibrated in meters of diesel.